FULLSHADE/fullshade.github.io/_posts/2019-12-31-token-manipulation-privs.md

 ---
 layout: single
-title: Kernel Opaque data structures & access tokens
+title: Kernel Opaque Data Structures & Access Tokens
 ---

 Within the world of exploit development, a common technique to gain access on another higher level is through the process of process token theft which leads to an escalation of privileges attack (EOP).